 Washington College students may participate in a Washington Center internship while maintaining current enrollment at the College and earning credit toward graduation during Fall or Spring semester.
-Opportunities are also availabe during the summer for academic credit.
-The departments of Political Science, International Studies, Economics, Business, Art and Art History, and Sociology offer credit for this program.
-This program is residential; students must reside full time in Washington, D.C. during the internship term, in Washington Center housing.
+Opportunities are also available during the summer for academic credit.
+This program is residential; students are encouraged to reside full time in Washington, D.C. during the internship term, in Washington Center housing.

 The Washington Center is an independent nonprofit organization that provides internship programs and academic seminars to college students from across the country and around the world.
 It is affiliated with more than 850 colleges and universities nationwide and works with 2,000-3,000 internship placements in Washington in major professional fields in the private, public, and nonprofit sectors.
 The Washington Center has over 30,000 alumni.

-For further details review the Washington Center website and then meet with Assistant Dean for Academic Initiatives, Andrea Lange.
-Students cannot be accepted in a Washington Center internship without first meeting with Dean Lange and participating in a review of application materials.
+For further details review the Washington Center website (www.twc.edu) and then meet with Assistant Dean for Curricular Enrichment.
+Students cannot be accepted in a Washington Center internship without first meeting with Assistant Dean for Curricular Enrichment and participating in a review of application materials.